 [Author: Text & Illustration: Bill Fischer]

 Color cognition describes the effect that color choices can have on the cognitive load required for persons to understand visual media.
-This typically involves choosing color combinations that will maintain the prescribed visual hierarchies in the media for all sight-abilities.
+This typically involves choosing color combinations that will maintain the desired visual hierarchies for all sight-abilities.
 These hierarchies will typically contain information that falls into the categories of signal and noise.
 This concept is rooted in the science of Information Theory, which studies the transmission, processing, extraction, and utilization of information, and was was formalized in 1948 by Claude Shannon.

 There are tools available that artists designers can use to check visual hierarchies for various sight-abilities.
-The example below uses Photoshop's built-in hue and saturation adjustment and color-proofing tools, to create grayscale and red-green color-blind simulations for the The EPIC Project website (external link).
+The examples below used Photoshop's built-in hue and saturation adjustment and color-proofing tools, to create grayscale and red-green color-blind simulations for the The EPIC Project website (external link).
 Using these tools aims to optimize cognitive load by maintaining a consistent visual hierarchy for color-blind persons and those with photophobia that may be using a grayscale filter.

 Original Color Scheme